 Got a dog?
 If there's room, a gigantic sink to shower them off in saves hosing down the pooch in the garden on a wet winter's day... or up in your sparkling clean bathroom.

-If you are seriously thinking about adding a boot room we've put together a detailed guide of how to do it.
+If you are seriously thinking about designing a boot room we've put together a detailed guide of how to do it.

 Another clever utility room idea from Schüller is this laundry sorting unit.
 Through the open slots in the door, dirty washing can be passed through and sorted (whether by washing temperature or colour) into laundry baskets that can be taken out.

-11. Look for utility room ideas that suit the style of your home
+11. Copy ideas that suit the style of your home

-If your home is traditional in style, design a utility room (or larder) that suits this.
-We love the idea of creating open shelf storage from reclaimed wood – try Beechfield Reclamation – to store kitchen equipment and using wicker baskets to organise laundry.
+If your home is traditional in style, then include utility room, pantry or larder that suits this.
+We love the idea of creating open shelf pantry storage from reclaimed wood – try Beechfield Reclamation – to store kitchen equipment and using wicker baskets to organise laundry.
 You get the best of both worlds.

 12. Create smart storage space with pegs and shelves

-Loving how this utility room idea has been given a smart look with, a grey colour scheme, a mix of baskets and cabinets and a neat peg shelf.
+Loving how this utility room idea has been given a smart look with, a grey colour scheme, a mix of baskets and kitchen cabinets and a neat peg shelf.
 The storage shelf provides display and hanging space that's ideal for making a utility room practical and good looking.